zachsanderson/words/_posts/projects/2016-04-13-best-record-in-baseball.md

 Besides his sketches, Craig also has really unique ideas on the other medium of choice for baseball fans: numbers.
 He doesn't do necessarily the deep number crunching of a sabermetrician but comes up with some very clear thoughts on things that stand out in baseball.

-For "The Best Record in Baseball", the one I linked at the top, Craig has visualized an interesting issue that highlights the effect of wild cards and divisions on the outcome of the Playoffs and World Series.
+For "The Best Record in Baseball", Craig has visualized an interesting issue that highlights the effect of wild cards and divisions on the outcome of the Playoffs and World Series.
 Craig's design is a clean but static one.
 As I've learned about D3 and started seeing clean visuals being made with it, I always thought this would be a great target.

 So it's not an original idea but I thought it would first, be good practice for me in learning D3 and second, would allow me to expand on it with some features that let you dig a little deeper into each team/season.